MahmoudElshiha/guess-the-number-game/README.md

 3. Your score decreases with each wrong guess.
 4. Click "Again!" to restart the game.

+## Live Demo

+You can play the game live [here](https://mahmoudelshiha.github.io/guess-the-number-game/).

 ## Setup

 1. Clone the repository: `git clone <repository-url>`